cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **xenc_content_hash_function**
 (mandatory, when using the encryption extention)<br>
 Name of the hash function to use when hashing diff for the encryption key tables.
-Valid names depend on the implementation of the staging.
-Recommended values are common lowercase names of the functions(md5, sha-1, sha-256)
+Valid names depend on the implementation of the staging phase.
+Recommended values are common lowercase names of the functions (md5, sha-1, sha-256)
 <br>*sha-1*

 **xenc_content_hash_encoding**
 (mandatory, when using the encryption extention)<br>
 Name of the method to encode the content hash value.
-This can be "binary" (default) or any other method supported by the database and implementation of the staging.
+This can be "binary" (default) or any other method supported by the database and implementation of the staging phase.
 Recommended values are common lowercase names of methods for encoding binary values: (binary, hex, base64)
 <br>*BASE64*